ruggeri/tech-notes/randos/automotive/engines/06a-inline-six.md

 - These appear to be most identified with BMW, which continued to focus on I6 even as other manufacturers made V6s because they package better.
+  - I think Mercedes-Benz also made a lot?
 - Simple design, because one cylinder head, one set of camshafts, one exhaust manifold.
 - It has an even firing interval of 120deg.
 And there is 60deg of power